miladhzzzz/prod-automation/README.md

     ```shell
     # Setting up the host if its freshly installed skip this whole section if you have docker / docker-compose / git installed!!
     make setup
+    ```

-    # or you can manually execute the setup-host.sh
+    Alternatively, manually execute the setup script:

+    ```shell
     cd scripts
     chmod +x setup-host.sh
     ./setup-host.sh
     ```

 3. **Deploy System Components:** Deploy the entire system, including Traefik reverse proxy, Grafana, Prometheus for observability, and the production automation container.

     ```shell
-    # make keygen will generate a AES 256 CBC key for keeping your secrects safe in vault!
+    make keygen # make keygen will generate a AES 256 CBC key for keeping your secrects safe in vault!
-    make keygen
-    # make up will bring the project up using docker-compose
+    make up # make up will bring the project up using docker-compose
-    make up
     ```

 4. **Set Github Webhook Secret:** set the github secret with the script just like below: